VishwajeetJK/DSA/README.md

 - Make a habit of checking your emails from time to time.
 If you miss out on an important mail, you may regret it later.

-- Talk to like-minded people and share resources with each other. **Don't be greedy :x:.**
+- Talk to like-minded people and share resources with each other.

 - Try to make a group with friends who solve questions consistently.
 Discuss your solutions with each other to understand various approaches for the same question.